 Meeting Continued NYSE Listing Requirements.
 On the date of the mailing of this proxy statement, our common shares were listed under the symbol "CVEO" on the NYSE, which has qualitative and quantitative continued listing criteria, including a requirement that our common shares maintain an average closing price of at least \$1.00 per share over a consecutive 30-trading day period.
 On February 24, 2016, we received notification from the NYSE that our common shares failed to satisfy an average closing price of at least \$1.00 per share for a period of 30 consecutive trading days.
-We responded to the NYSE's notification and intend to cure this deficiency, as we believe the continued listing of our common shares on the NYSE is beneficial for our shareholders.
+On April 1, 2016, we received notification from the NYSE that we had regained compliance with the NYSE's continued listing standards because the price of our common shares for the 30 trading days ended March 31, 2016 and the closing price of our common shares on March 31, 2016 both exceeded \$1.00 per share.
+The closing price of our common shares on April 7, 2016 was \$1.05 per share.
+The price of our common shares may decline from recent trading levels, and we may not be able to meet the NYSE's continued listing standards.
+We believe the continued listing of our common shares on the NYSE is beneficial for our shareholders.
 If our common shares are delisted from the NYSE, the trading market for our common shares could become significantly less liquid, which could reduce the trading price of our common shares and increase the transaction costs of trading in our common shares.
-We believe that, if our share price is below the \$1.00 per share requirement, a higher per share market price resulting from a reverse share split would bring us back into compliance with the NYSE listing requirements.
+We believe that, if our share price again falls below the \$1.00 per share requirement, a higher per share market price resulting from a reverse share split could bring us back into compliance with the NYSE listing requirements.